awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 The related account should have received an email describing the issues that caused it to be suspended\.
 Address the issues with the related account first\.

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 If we agree with your assessment, we may lift the probation or suspension on your account\.

 ## Spamtrap Notification<a name="reputationdashboard-spamtrap"></a>